Local government in the United States: School districts

 School districts are organized local entities providing public elementary and secondary education which, under state law, have sufficient administrative and fiscal autonomy to qualify as separate governments.
 The category excludes dependent public school systems of county, municipal, township, or state governments (e.g., school divisions).

 Special districts

 Special districts are all organized local entities other than the four categories listed above, authorized by state law to provide designated functions as established in the district's charter or other founding document, and with sufficient administrative and fiscal autonomy to qualify as separate governments; known by a variety of titles, including districts, authorities, boards, commissions, etc., as specified in the enabling state legislation.
 A special district may serve areas of multiple states if established by an interstate compact.
 Special districts are widely popular and have enjoyed "phenomenal growth".
-From 1952 to 2007, the number of special districts increased by 203 percent, from 12,340 to 37,381.
-They are "the most common form of government in the United States".
+From 1952 to 2007, the number of special districts increased by 203%, from 12,340 to 37,381.
+They are "the most common form of government in the United States."